 Registrar shall be required to obtain the consent of each registrant in the Registry TLD for collection and use of Personal Data in accord with Registry Operator’s Privacy Policy.

 During the Term of this Agreement, Registrar shall have in place a policy and procedures for resolution of disputes concerning Registered Names.
 Until ICANN adopts an alternative Consensus Policy, Specification and/or Temporary Policy, approved by ICANN, with respect to the resolution of disputes concerning Registered Names, Registrar shall comply with the Uniform Domain Name Dispute Resolution Policy (“UDRP”) identified on ICANN's website (www.icann.org/general/consensus-policies.htm), as may be modified from time to time.
 Registrar shall also comply with the Uniform Rapid Suspension (“URS”) procedure or its replacement, as well as with any other applicable dispute resolution procedure as required by a Registry Operator for which Registrar is providing Registrar Services.

+Registrar MUST accept and process payments for the renewal of a domain name by a URS Complainant in cases where the URS Complainant prevailed.
+Registrar MUST NOT renew a domain name to a URS Complainant who prevailed for longer than one year (if allowed by the maximum validity period of the TLD).

 Registrar shall include in their Registration Agreements a provision prohibiting Registered Name Holders from distributing malware, abusively operating botnets, phishing, piracy, trademark or copyright infringement, fraudulent or deceptive practices, counterfeiting or otherwise engaging in activity contrary to applicable law, and providing (consistent with applicable law and any related procedures) consequences for such activities including suspension of the domain name.
 Registrar shall not enable, contribute or willingly aid any third party in such prohibitions.
 Registrar shall provide Registrant with a description of potential consequences for such activities, including suspension of the domain name.